John Mackintosh (luthier): Career

+Apprenticeship and early career in Dublin: 1808–1819

+Mackintosh left Scotland some time in the early 19th century and settled in Dublin, Ireland.
+He was apprenticed to Dublin maker Thomas Perry at 6 Anglesea Street between 1808 and 1817.
+Perry's workshop was well established by this time and had seen many notable makers pass through its doors, including James Perry, William Ringwood, Richard Tobin, John Delany and Vincenzo Panormo.
+By the time Mackintosh joined the firm, it was known as Perry & Wilkinson, as Perry had gone into partnership with his nephew and former apprentice, William Wilkinson in 1789.
+Ringwood had been working for Perry since 1783 and was an associate of the firm by this time.
+Mackintosh is believed to have been Perry's last apprentice (he died the year after Mackintosh finished, in November 1818).
+However, because Perry would have been in his seventies during his apprenticeship, it has been suggested that Mackintosh may have received much of his instruction from Ringwood.

 Following his apprenticeship to Perry, Mackintosh set up his own workshop at 1 Essex Quay, Dublin, in 1817.
-Mackintosh's choice of address was likely not haphazard; there were various skilled craftsmen, such as watchmakers, clockmakers and other musical-instrument makers, on the quay during first half of the nineteenth century.
-Probably the most notable craftsman to work on Essex Quay was the Dublin medallist William Mossop (1751–1804), who resided at 13 Essex Quay from 1784, where his son, also William (1788–27), succeeded him.
-In fact, it is believed that Mackintosh shared his premises with a pipemaker named Timothy Kenna, who had earlier succeeded his father's business on Essex Quay.
-It is probably no coincidence that Kenna also used to brand his instruments 'KENNA/DUBLIN'.
-Such branding, which is not common in violin-making, may have been inherited by Irish luthiers from working in close proximity with Irish pipemakers.
+Mackintosh's choice of address was likely deliberate; there was an abundance of skilled craftsmen and musical-instrument makers working on Essex quay during the first half of the 19th century.
+Probably the most notable craftsman to work on Essex Quay was Dublin medallist William Mossop (1751–1804), who resided at 13 Essex Quay from 1784, where his son, also William (1788–1827), succeeded him.
+In fact, it is believed that Mackintosh shared this premises with a pipemaker named Timothy Kenna, who had earlier succeeded his father Thomas's business at this address.
+Mackintosh worked at 1 Essex Quay up until 1819.